 Back to Googling teak treatments where I stumbled on a Pacific Seacraft blog where they described using Star Brite Teak Oil and Sealer.
 They had used Cetol first and it promptly went to shit in the brutal Mexico sun so they had to scrape it all off.
 They claimed the Star Brite Teak Oil and Sealer was easy to apply.
 It lasted about six months in the tropics.
 And best of all, it never needs to be scraped off.
 If we didn’t like it, we could either let it fade away over several months, or we could use a teak cleaner to remove it.
 No scraping?
 Sold!

-One warm summer weekend, we woke up early and started to apply the teak oil and sealer using small foam brushes.
-Some of the small trim on the cabin top was hard to cut in so we masked off part of it plus a little masking in the cockpit, but that was the only masking we had to do.
-It took Rich and I about two hours to put the first coat on the entire boat.
+We started to apply the teak oil and sealer using small foam brushes.
+Some of the small trim on the cabin top was hard to cut in so we masked off part of it.
+Plus a little masking in the cockpit, but that was the only masking we had to do.
+It took Rich and me about two hours to put the first coat on the entire boat.
 We thought about applying a second coat but decided to wait to see how long this stuff lasted.